Welcome to today's edition of the Rush 24-7 podcast.

 So who's driving around on flat tires?

-Here's the Mathias himself doubling down on his own gaffes because of his arrogance.
+Here's the Mathia himself doubling down on his own gaffes because of his arrogance.

 This is in Berea, Ohio yesterday at a town meeting.

-If everybody in America inflated their tires to the proper level, we would actually probably save more oil than all the oil that we'd get from John McCain drilling right below his feet there, wherever it is that he was gonna, wherever he was gonna drill.
+If everybody in America inflated their tires to the proper level, we would actually probably save more oil than all the oil that we'd get from John McCain drilling right below his feet there, wherever it is that he was going to, wherever he was going to drill.

-Of a step that every expert says would absolutely reduce our oil consumption by three to four percent.
+They're making fun of a step that every expert says would absolutely reduce our oil consumption by 3 to 4%.

-It's like it's like these guys take pride in being ignorant.
+It's like these guys take pride in being ignorant.

 You know?